-table 1.2 International freight corridors with route sections in the Netherlands
+table 1.2 International freight corridors with route sections in the Netherlands international freight cornoors with route sections in the Nethenanus

 For further information on all routes belonging to the corridors, see the Rail Freight Corridor Customer Information Platform (CIP) of RailNetEurope.
 For more detailed technical information, consult the Register of Infrastructure (RINF) published by the European Union Railway Agency (ERA).
 The contact particulars of the corridor organisations are: